Spiritual abuse and religious abuse are types of abuse.

 distress.
 Some religious leaders are able to induce guilt or shame a person into acting in ways they would not normally act.

-Pressure to comply with rules that interfere with a happy life like the number of children one can have or what pleasant activities are religiously permissible
+Pressure to comply with rules that interfere with a happy life like the number of children one can or should have or what pleasant and safe activities are religiously permissible

 Pressure to participate in groups that use strategies known to produce distress or trauma such as so-called conversion therapies